 NOTICE OF URGENT TREE CUTTING OR REMOVAL

 Dear Resident,

 The tree adjacent to your property has required urgent pruning or removal to maintain electricity safety.
 The works have been undertaken in accordance with the Electricity Safety (Electric Line Clearance) Regulations 2020.

 Address Works reference # Date of works

-Reason
+Reason for works Greater than expected regrowth Tree has fallen or been damaged An arborist has assessed the tree as an imminent risk of contacting the powerlines

 If you have any queries about the works undertaken, please contact Council on 1300 88 22 33 .

 Date Council Representative